Sevenheads1123/YTLitePlusREVISED/README.md

 ## FAQ
 - [🇺🇸 English FAQ](FAQs/FAQ_EN.md)

-## How to build a YTLitePlusEXTRA IPA using Github actions
+## How to build a YTLitePlusREVISED IPA using Github actions
 > [!NOTE]
 > If this your first time, complete following steps before starting:
 >